shubhamkumbhakar/hotel-booking/README.md

       }

 # 5. Modify Booking API:
-    o Allow a guest to modify their check-in or check-out date by providing their email and booking details.
+    - Allow a guest to modify their check-in or check-out date by providing their email and booking details.
       API URL: http://localhost:5001/api/bookings/modify
       Method: PUT